Pepper-Man/Ascension/README.md

 # Ascension
-A C# program for converting H2 scenario and shader data into H3 format.
+A C# ManagedBlam-based program for converting H2 scenario and shader data into H3 format.
 This is a UI-based compilation of all my previously released H2-to-H3 converters.
 This is primarily built for use by the porting team I am in, but feel free to use it for you own ports.
+Let the data be ascended!

 # Requirements
 * Requires [.NET 4.8 Runtime](https://dotnet.microsoft.com/en-us/download/dotnet-framework/net48)